TheFoundryVisionmongers/KatanaOpenAssetIO/README.md

   available.
 * Similarly, there is functionality available in OpenAssetIO that is not yet exposed through Katana's AssetAPI.
-* The OpenAssetIO equivalent to Katana Widget Delegates is still work-in-progress, so any UI delegation desired by an asset system integration must be bespoke for Katana, for now.
+* Integration of OpenAssetIO UI delegate plugins is still work-in-progress, so any UI delegation desired by an asset system integration must be bespoke for Katana, for now.